Coram is dedicated to achieving positive outcomes for our clients when it matters most.

-The Institute of Family Law Arbitration was set up in 2012.
-Three members of chambers are qualified family arbitrators and members of the Chartered Institute of Arbitration.
+The Arbitration team comprises of members of Chambers who are qualified family arbitrators and members of the Chartered Institute of Arbitration.
 They are available to act as arbitrators to determine family law disputes where both parties agree that their dispute should be submitted to arbitration.

 The benefits of arbitration include: